 You should then be able to return the same way you came.

 How to Avoid the Laguna Chicabal Entrance Fee

 As I mentioned earlier, the entrance is identifiable by red corrugated roofs in the middle of farms.

 We arrived early, followed the road, and no one from the office bothered to stop us to pay the entrance fee.
 A gentleman tried to inform us to head there, but we pretended to not speak Spanish and kept on walking.

 Having avoided the entrance fees on the way in, we certainly didn’t want to pay them after we saw everything.

 Therefore, we snuck around the back of the buildings, and cut through farms to the main road.
 The park workers tend to stay close to the road and may not notice you.

-If you really want to avoid the fee, it is best to take the round-about-way in both directions.
+If you really want to avoid the fee on this Xela hike, it is best to take the round-about-way in both directions.
 Good luck!

 Laguna Chicabal Hike Security

 Laguna Chicabal felt like a safe hike in Guatemala.